dharshan0011/dharshan0011/README.md

 ## Hi!
 This is Dharshan 👋

-I am a web developer.
-Building solution and products is what fascinates me.
-Working out is my other passion.
+I am a full stack web developer.
+Building solution and products fascinates me.
+Fitness is my other passion.
 Good speeches and ideas attracts me.
 My deep affection lies in automation and nature.

-- 🔭 I’m currently working on MERN stack
+- 👨‍💻 I’m currently working on MERN stack
-- 🌱 I’m currently learning product design, Angular
+- 🪡 Learning product design.
-- 👯 I’m looking to collaborate on full stack web projects
+- 👯 Looking to collaborate on full stack web projects
-- 💬 Ask me about MERN, git and other basics
+- 💬 Ask me about MERN, git and other web and UI design related stuffs
 - 📫 How to reach me:

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/dharshan-k-477566166/)